-does not permit pupils to have mobile phones upon their person in school.
+• does not permit pupils to have mobile phones upon their person in school.
 We recognise that our older pupils may walk on their own to and from school and parents may wish them to have a mobile phone for emergencies.
 However, we discourage this on security grounds as they are easily lost, damaged or stolen.
 Pupils are taught that they shouldn't have a mobile phone on their person in school and that any phone brought in must be handed to the office for the duration of the day.
 We expect pupils not to carry a mobile phone in school.

 Each member of staff, governor and volunteers is briefed and signs a "Code of Conduct" which includes using ICT safely and appropriately within school and outside of school.
 They are aware that it is their responsibility to remain professional / appropriate whilst using the Internet and other ICT in and out of school.
+This is outlined in the Acceptable Use policy.